From the tablet on the front of the monument:

 Erected by the State of New York 1906

-From the tablet on the back:
+From the tablet on the back of the monument:

 Cadet U.S. Military Academy June 24, 1819; 2d Lieut.
 3d U.S. Artillery, July 1, 1823; 1st Lieut.
 May 31, 1829.
 Resigned June 30, 1836.